Fair-Exchange/anchor/docs/src/pages/docs/cross-program-invocations.md

 description: Anchor - Cross-Program Invocations
 ---

 Often it's useful for programs to interact with each other.
-In Solana this is achieved via Cross-Program Invocations (CPIs).
+In Safecoin this is achieved via Cross-Program Invocations (CPIs).

 ---